bcgov/EDUC-CCOF/backend/README.md

  **`Step 5`**. run `npm run serve` in command line from backend folder, to run the app.

+ **`NOTE`**.
+SSO not built out yet - try localhost:8082/fri-calculator to see if local build works without authentication.
 `Unit Tests`
     run `npm run test` in command line from backend folder, to execute unit tests.